Save up to 25% on operating costs by altering driving behavior

 “In terms of average vehicle life cycle costs, the difference between the best and worst drivers will run into thousands of dollars per vehicle, and even on a medium sized fleet, could total a six figure variance.”

-Ron said that the key areas where driver behavior impacts vehicle operating costs include fuel, maintenance, accidents and the vehicles condition.
+Ron said that the key areas where driver behavior impacts vehicle operating costs include fuel, maintenance, accidents and the vehicles condition, highlighting the need to create better drivers within organizations.

 “Generally, fleet managers recognize that less responsible drivers will have higher fuel consumption and cause more wear and tear to their vehicle resulting in higher operating costs.